Sitting in front of a screen for hours on end is easy to do, but hard on your body. Time Out Free (

 If you’re right in the middle of an important task when a break starts, you can postpone the break for one minute or five minutes, or you can skip it altogether.
 You can customize these time options or, perhaps more prudent, remove them altogether to keep yourself from cheating.

-Since we previously reviewed Time Out, back in 2005, the developer has added a number of new features.
+previously reviewed Time Out, back in 2005, the developer has added a number of new features.
 You can now have Time Out automatically run Automator workflows, AppleScripts, Python scripts, or applications at the start and end of each break—for example, you could configure Time Out to automatically start playing music in iTunes at the beginning of a break and stop at the end of the break, or to change your iChat status message to Away during the break and back to Available when you start to work again.
 You can also have Time Out play a specific audio file at the start of each break (and stop playing, if still playing, at the end of the break); and you get more options for customizing each type of break.

 TimeOut is effective because does more then just pester you to take a rest—it actually forces you to snap out of your computer daze as it gently fades your screen.
 Now if only it could disable your iPhone or iPad at the same time…